Jungle share single 'Candle Flame' and tell us about "explosive" fourth album 'Volcano'

 ‘Volcano’, which is set for release on August 11, takes Jungle into new territory, with the duo building on the soulfulness and intricacies of their sound.

-Much of the album was written on tour before Lloyd-Watson and McFarland got together to start recording while in LA.
+Much of the album was written on tour before J Lloyd and McFarland got together to start recording while in LA.
 It was then completed a little later back in London at their favourite location, Studio B at Metropolis Studios.

 “Jungle has always been fun, but it’s now getting to this place where it sounds freer, and more off the cuff than it’s ever done.
 I think it’s getting better and better, which is really good for us, because it feels like the albums are progressively getting better too.”